You are here:

 You can use exercises to keep strong and limber, improve cardiovascular fitness, extend your joints’ range of motion, and reduce your weight.
 The following types of exercise are part of a well-rounded arthritis treatment plan.

-Osteoarthritis patients who are overweight or obese should try to lose weight.
-Weight loss can reduce stress on weight-bearing joints, limit further injury, and increase mobility.
+If you are overweight or obese, you should try to lose weight.
+Weight loss can reduce stress on weight-bearing joints, limit further injury, increase mobility, and reduce the risk of associated health problems.
 A dietitian can help you develop healthy eating habits.
 A healthy diet and regular exercise help reduce weight.

 People with osteoarthritis may find many nondrug ways to relieve pain.
 Below are some examples:

-Complementary and alternative therapies.
-When conventional medical treatment doesn't provide sufficient pain relief, people are more likely to try complementary and alternative therapies to treat osteoarthritis.
+Acupuncture: When conventional medical treatment doesn't provide sufficient pain relief, people are more likely to try complementary and alternative therapies to treat osteoarthritis.
 Some people have found pain relief using acupuncture, a practice in which fine needles are inserted by a licensed acupuncture therapist at specific points on the skin.
 Scientists think the needles stimulate the release of natural, pain-relieving chemicals produced by the nervous system.
-A large study supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and the National Center for Complementary and Alternative Medicine (NCCAM) revealed that acupuncture relieves pain and improves function in knee osteoarthritis, and it serves as an effective complement to standard care.3
+A large study supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and the National Center for Complementary and Alternative Medicine (NCCAM) revealed that acupuncture relieves pain and improves function in knee osteoarthritis, and it serves as an effective complement to standard care.2

 Doctors prescribe medicines to eliminate or reduce pain and to improve functioning.
 Doctors consider a number of factors when choosing medicines for their patients with osteoarthritis.
 These include the intensity of pain, potential side effects of the medication, your medical history (other health problems you have or are at risk for), and other medications you are taking.